 The first Xmas party was held at the original Café by the Beach at Moffat Beach.

 The inter club competition day with the Alex Malibu Club was organised.
 The club at the time being more of a social club wasn’t too keen on the idea.

 The organized club competition days in those early years didn’t happen if the surf was good.
 Free surfing and a BBQ were the main priority.

 With no organized club competitions, the end of the year trophy winners was decided by a secret ballot among the members.
 The first trophies awarded by the club were classics with names like “The Best Club Person”, “Kamikaze Man”, “Malman Award” and “Best Drop- In”.

 The perpetual trophy donated by original sponsors Beachbeat and Tony Worsley’s Velvet Waters for the “Most Improved Surfer” was won by Josh Sawdy.
-This would make Josh the first club champion of the Caloundra Malibu Club.
+Possibly making Josh the first unoffical club champion of the Caloundra Malibu Club.

 The monthly meeting location changed from the Caloundra Hotel to Tony Worsley’s Velvet Waters in November 1996.

 The first few years of the club existence, social activities and friendly competition days were the order of the day.

 The first official competition day with judges, scoring sheets and coloured rashies was held at Moffat on March 1997.
 Minutes of the meeting thanked Scott Palmer for organising the club’s first competition day.